-You can cook over an open flame with cast iron.
-That means you can take your cast iron skillet on your next camping trip.
+You can cook over an open flame with these pans.
+That means you can take them on your next camping trip.

-If you keep cooking with it and seasoning it, it will become non-stick.
-It will be as good as any non-stick pan ever was, but without chemical treatments or safety concerns.
+If you keep cooking with it and seasoning it, it will develop a natural, easy-release finish.
+As long as you use a little cooking oil or fat and pre-heat it, it will be as good as any non-stick pan you’ve ever had, but without chemical treatments or safety concerns.

-All this talk of “seasoning” may make cast iron sound like it needs all sorts of extra care.
-But it’s really just as easy to care for as any other cookware.
+All this talk of seasoning may make cast iron sound like it needs all sorts of extra care .
+But it’s really just as easy to care for as stainless steel and non-stick.

-Many people believe everything tastes better cooked in an iron skillet.
-This is a widely shared opinion rather than a fact, but if you find you agree, you’ll be so glad you started cooking this way.
+Many people believe everything tastes better cooked in iron pans, and we agree.
+If you find you also agree, you’ll be so glad you started cooking this way.

 Doesn’t it also add iron to your food?

-You may have heard that using a cast iron skillet will put more iron into your food.
-This is true, but it may not work quite the way you imagine.
+You may have heard that cooking with cast iron will put more iron into your food.
+This is technically true, but it may not work quite the way you imagine.

 First of all, it’s hard to say exactly how much iron actually transfers.
-And the older and more seasoned your skillet becomes, the less iron is likely to transfer anyway.
+And the older and more seasoned your pan becomes, the less iron is likely to transfer.

-So while getting iron in your food is definitely a benefit of cast iron, don’t think of it as a guarantee you’re getting all the iron you need.
+So while getting iron in your food is definitely a benefit of using iron pans, don’t think of it as a guarantee you’re getting all the iron you need.
 You still need to eat iron rich foods.

-So how do you season a cast iron skillet?
+So how do you season it?
 The good news is, you probably can’t even find skillets that aren’t pre-seasoned from the manufacturer these days.
-But…

-That’s just the initial seasoning.
-It does save you some work, but you also need to “season” your skillet before every use.
+But that’s just the initial seasoning.
+It does save you some work, but you will still need to season it before every use.

-But seasoning is really just a simple step in the cleaning process every time you use your skillet.
+Seasoning is really just a simple step in the cleaning process every time you use your pan.
 Just think of it that way, and once you get used to it, it’s easy.

-In a nutshell, seasoning is about applying oil.
+It’s all about applying oil.
 That’s it, really.
-A lot of oil gets added naturally when you cook foods that have natural fats.
+And a lot of oil gets added naturally when you cook foods that have natural fats.

 Experts say you can use a little bit of soap.
-Southerners say this will rip a hole in the space-time continuum and destroy the universe.
+Traditionalists say this will rip a hole in the space-time continuum and destroy the universe.

-If you do use soap, the important thing is to rinse and dry it thoroughly as soon as you’re done.
+If you do use it, choose a mild soap.
+Rinse and dry your cookware thoroughly as soon as you’re done.
 Don’t ever let soap or water sit on your skillet.

 Step 2: Dry it

-Dry your skillet thoroughly with a towel.
-You don’t want even a hint of water on it when you’re done, because it would get trapped under the oil in the next step and could start your skillet rusting.
+Dry your cookware thoroughly with a towel.
+You don’t want even a hint of water on it when you’re done, because it would get trapped under the oil in the next step and could start rust.

-Just to be safe, I also let mine sit and air dry for a few minutes while I’m putting dishes in the dishwasher or wiping countertops.
+Just to be safe, you can let it sit and air dry for a few minutes while you’re dealing with the rest of the dishes.

 Step 3: Oil it

-Rub a very small amount of cooking oil all over your skillet – the bottom and sides.
-You can use any oil or fat you cook with, including bacon grease.
-(Cast iron skillets are great for cooking bacon, and bacon is great for your skillet.)
+Rub a very small amount of oil all over the pan – the bottom and up the sides.
+You can use any oil or fat you cook with, from vegetable oil to bacon grease.

 Now rub off the excess oil with a paper towel.
 And that’s it.
-You’re done.
+You’re done with seasoning.

-On the stovetop, you should never put food into your skillet before it has heated.
+On the stove top, you should never put food into your iron cookware before it has heated.
 This should take about 5 minutes.